starbops/blog/content/posts/2026-08-03-metal3-meets-kubevirtbmc-provisioning-kubevirt-vms-like-bare-metal/index.md

 ## Step 3: Create a KubeVirt VM with BMC

 We'll create a VM that simulates a bare-metal server.
-It needs a disk, and it should start in a powered-off state so that Metal3 can manage its lifecycle from scratch.
+It needs a disk, a network interface, and it should start in a powered-off state so that Metal3 can manage its lifecycle from scratch.

 Create a PVC for the VM's root disk: